Persimmon Mound

 The Persimmon Mound is a historic site near Rockledge, Florida, located approximately 10 miles southwest of Rockledge on the east bank of a former channel of the St. Johns River.
 On 14 April 1994 it was added to the U.S. National Register of Historic Places.

-It is located in the Seminole Ranch Conservation Area/Seminole Ranch Wildlife Management Area.
+It is located in the River Lakes Conservation Area, managed by the St. Johns River Water Management District.